Recipe: Triple Vanilla Ice Cream + Apricot Pie

 Once frozen, scoop and serve with the apricot pie.

-Make the ice-cream the day before you are to serve it to ensure it has frozen completely unless you have an industrial ice cream machine.
+Notes: Make the ice-cream the day before you are to serve it to ensure it has frozen completely unless you have an industrial ice cream machine.

 Ice cream recipe makes approximately 1L.
 Check your machine for instructions and adjust accordingly.